 As mentioned above, remember that the grounds for annulment vary depending on the state.
 Make sure to refer to your state's specific laws and requirements regarding annulment.
 You may want to consult with a divorce attorney for legal assistance or advice.
 You can also find more general information on this and other issues by checking out FindLaw's sections on marriage, annulment, and divorce.

 Annulments require a very specific set of circumstances and may not be available to many couples looking to split up.
-Whether you are asserting that your partner was married to someone else at the time of your marriage, was too young to marry, or otherwise, a good idea is to speak with a divorce lawyer before proceeding.
-A local divorce lawyer will explain the annulment laws in your state and even provide you with a free case review.
+Contact a local family law lawyer who can explain the annulment laws in your state and assess if you qualify for an annulment.